1 April 2020

 - The Stocks and Shares ISA allows you to save up to £20,000 per tax year.
 With Foresters Friendly Society regular payments start from just £50 per month, or you can open an ISA with a lump sum investment of at least £500.
 Thereafter you can make top ups of at least £250 – giving you the flexibility to control how much and how often you save.

-Rachel Hardy, Chief Executive of Foresters Friendly Society, comments: “With many different ISA products on the market it can be difficult to work out which one is best for you and where to start.
+Rachel Webb, Chief Executive of Foresters Friendly Society, comments: “With many different ISA products on the market it can be difficult to work out which one is best for you and where to start.

 “There are ISAs suitable for all different ages and savings goals.
 Whether you have a specific goal in mind or just want to start investing, Foresters Friendly Society offers a range of products for you to choose from.
 You can use our product selector tool available on the homepage of our website along with individual product savings calculators to help you see which savings plan may best suit your needs and how much you could save.